XXJones21/Dreamwave-Synthesia/Dreamwave-UE5/Plugins/DreamwaveTexGen/README.md

 ## Troubleshooting

+- **ComfyUI Server Issues**: The plugin now provides detailed diagnostics if the ComfyUI server fails to start.
+Check the log file in the plugin's Python/logs directory for specific error messages.
+- **Missing Dependencies**: The plugin will automatically detect and offer to install required Python packages.
+If you prefer to install them manually, run: `python -m pip install torch torchvision pyyaml`.
+- **Server Connection Errors**: If you get connection errors, check that no firewall is blocking port 8188 which ComfyUI uses by default.
+- **Alternative Connection Method**: If automatic server detection fails, you can manually specify the ComfyUI server URL in the plugin settings.
 - Make sure ComfyUI is running and accessible at the configured URL
 - If the plugin fails to load, check that Python scripting is enabled in your project
 - For any texture generation errors, check the Output Log for detailed error messages